I must say, renting in Ericeira is no easy task.

 No more Local Accommodations?

 Since November 2018, the opening of new local accommodation (AL) has been suspended in the center of Ericeira.
-The licencing for new AL is on hold while the city hall works on the new rules for local guest houses.
+The licensing for the new AL is on hold while the city hall works on the new rules for local guest houses.
 These new rules, aim to protect the balance between residents and tourists occupying the town center, and will soon be enforced.
 When that happens, there might be no more new AL opening in the town center, the stretch between the N247 road and the sea.

 What is the story with the new buildings in town?